ScherreyDavid/Run-Containerized-Applications-with-Docker/1-installing-docker-engine-on-ubuntu.md

 - If you prefer not to prefix sudo before Docker commands, establish a Unix group named docker and add desired users.
 When the Docker daemon initializes, it generates a Unix socket, accessible to docker group members.
 Note that in certain Linux distributions, installation of Docker Engine via a package manager might automatically create this group, eliminating the need for manual setup.

-- Create the `docker` group and add current user `tux` to the Docker group to be able to run the docker command.
+- Create the `docker` group and add current user `david` to the Docker group to be able to run the docker command.

 ```bash
 sudo groupadd docker && sudo usermod -aG docker $USER